quotesnewtab/quotesnewtab/README.md

 ## About

-The extension is powered by [our very own API](https://quotesnewtab.com/api/docs), keeping it lightweight and fast.
+The extension is built with [Vue.js](https://vuejs.org/) and powered by [our very own API](https://quotesnewtab.com/api/docs), keeping it lightweight and fast.
 Only a dozen quotes and images are packaged with the extension itself for offline functionality.

 ## Want to submit a quote?